Nelitarnia/WO3U-speedrun-guide/character-notes.md

 ### Average combat setup

 His ground special leaves a kind of a force field which lingers a few seconds after the attack animation has ended, potentially allowing slight multi-tasking.

+## Cao Pi

+• Speed / Focus + Fellowship

+### Great angled glitch

+Cao Pi can bypass even thick walls by using his sprint attack while angled.
+C3 and C4 also work for medium-thick walls.
+Ground special and C6 additionally work for thin walls.

+### Average attacking through walls

+Air special can hit a short distance through walls.

+### Good high jump

+Cao Pi has natural access to double jump.
+His air charge attack can also give him some height while also moving him backwards.
+His highest known jump is double jump -> air charge attack (turning away from the wall), which is enough to cross tier 1 and around 4 steps in Luoyang.

+### Average speed movement

+Double jumping everywhere allows Cao Pi to move much faster than his default 135 Speed.
+Still, like all double jumping movement tactics, this doesn't obsolete horse.

+### Situational wallzip

+Cao Pi can't use his air special to do a good wallzip, but his air charge attack is lengthy enough that it can actually give decent height.
+The worst part is that you can't chain it into anything else afterwards, but it might still come in handy in classic WO3 where air specials aren't available.

+### Average sloped floor clip

+The fast movement in his C3 is enough to clip through sloped floor with Agility 10.
+But it's not as powerful as Jia Xu's C1 zip, and I haven't been able to clip Anegawa stairs with it.

+Ground special also has a zip, but it doesn't seem to be fast enough to even clip through Nanzhong stairs.

+### Other notes

+He can't contribute to infinite jumps because his air special ends in a downsmash.

+If you interrupt his air special with angled floor, the projectile continues flying by itself until it reaches ground.

+## Cao Ren

+• Power / Fortitude + Power

+### Good angled glitch

+He can bypass up to medium-thick walls by using his sprint attack while angled.

+### Average infinite jump

+He can hover as a part of an infinite jump chain with his air special.
+The air special is quite fast, so he can be a decent team mate when paired with an actually good infinite jumping character.

+### Other notes

+He doesn't have a way to attack through walls.

+He is one of the least acrobatic characters in the game, with a rather low regular jump and no good ways to extend it.
+His air charge attack responds to air momentum and can give him a little extra height if done early in the jump, but it doesn't help much.

+His C6 has the same "magnetic" effect as Xu Huang's attacks.

 ## Dian Wei